 Trying to find a way to cover emergency cash shortfalls can be stressful.
 You might start looking for a loan, only to see you don’t meet the criteria because of your credit history, income or employment status.
-No matter what your financial circumstance there are options available to you, whether it be a lender with less stringent criteria or a no or low-interest loan.
+No matter what your financial circumstances, there are options available to you.
+Whether it’s a lender with less stringent criteria, or a no or low-interest loan.

 If you have bad credit

 Loan options are more limited when you have bad credit.
 When it comes to a $1,200 loan, many payday lenders will consider you even if you have negative marks on your credit file.
 What you need to show is your ability to manage the loan repayments, whether this is through Work and Income payments or regular employment.